-Our current, industrialized agriculture system threatens the quality of our water, soil, and air - all of which MCE has worked to protect for over 45 years - and has adverse impacts on the health of Missouri residents.
+Our current, industrialized agriculture system threatens the quality of our water, soil, and air - all of which MCE has worked to protect for over 47 years - and has adverse impacts on the health of Missouri residents.

 There is a massive disconnect between people and food.
 Our current food system is not feeding our children, supporting our communities, or ensuring the protection of our soil and water resources.
 Missouri is fortunate to have naturally high quality soils capable of producing an array of fruits and vegetables, yet most of our land is dedicated to growing corn and soy - crops used primarily to produce livestock feed, processed food, and ethanol.
 Much of the fruits and vegetables found in grocery stores comes from far away places - California, Mexico, Chile, and Canada.
 Our grocery store shelves are lined with cheap sugar-, salt-, and fat-laden processed foods.
 Federal policies make Hostess Twinkies(R) cheaper than a bag of carrots.
 Issues of limited food access and no true consumer choice hit home for many families in urban and rural communities across Missouri and the nation.

-I believe it's time to back control of our food supply.
+It's time to back control of our food supply.
 Through our Food and Farm Program, MCE works to ensure that all Missourians have access to affordable, healthy food that is produced by local farmers who care for the land and are paid decent wages.

 Goals for MCE's Food and Farm Program

 2. Conservation of fertile soils and protection of clean water